Education software | Educator’s guide

 - Ask your students to install products for themselves and confirm their own eligibility.

-- Deploy network licences for shared computers in a lab or classroom.
+- Deploy network licenses for shared computers in a lab or classroom.

 Steps for getting product access for yourself or your students are described in the following sections.
 If you need more help along the way, click a link to learn more from a detailed article.